jacob-8/poly-i18n/src/docs/0-set-locales.md

 # Set up Locales

-Our first step is to do what we would do with any i18n library: set up locales and translation files.
+Start with what you do with any i18n library: set up locales and translation files.

 ## Define supported Locales